A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - [Lamatar Bayden PDF](./NPC-Monsters-Statblocks/LamatarBayden.pdf)
     ![Lamatar Bayden PNG](./NPC-Monsters-Statblocks/LamatarBayden.png)

-    - Alternatively use aa Grave Knight.
-The standard Grave Knight is closer to the 1E Lamatar or use the Betrayed Revivification Grave Knight which is closer to the backstory for Lamatar.
+    - Alternatively use a Grave Knight.
+The standard Grave Knight is closer to the 1E Lamatar and the Betrayed Revivification Grave Knight is closer to the backstory for Lamatar.
       - [Betrayed Revivification Grave Knight](https://2e.aonprd.com/Monsters.aspx?ID=244).
 Replace cold with mental throughout.
 Devastating Blast (mental) has a Will save instead of Reflex.

   - **Loot:**
     - +2 [Resilient](https://2e.aonprd.com/Equipment.aspx?ID=279) Full Plate [P11]